 Dustyn Williams did his undergrad at Yale and med school at Tulane University School of Medicine.
 He's a board-certified Internal Medicine hospitalist at Baton Rouge General where he is the Clerkship Director for Tulane students in the LEAD curriculum and Core Faculty for the Baton Rouge General Internal Medicine Residency Program.
 He's also a published author and co-founder of DoseDr, a diabetes management telemedicine platform.

 Michael Garner MD

-Michael Garner completed his undergraduate studies at The University of North Carolina at Chapel Hill where he received a Bachelor of Arts in Romance Languages with a minor in Business Administration.
+Michael Garner completed his undergraduate studies at the University of North Carolina at Chapel Hill where he received a Bachelor of Arts in Romance Languages with a minor in Business Administration.
 After a few years in the real world, he decided to return to Chapel Hill for medical school.
-He is currently a Transitional Year Resident at Spartanburg Regional Hospital in Spartanburg, South Carolina and will return to UNC for his residency in dermatology in 2016.
-His passion for dermatology stems from his late father, who was also a dermatologist.
-Tragically, Michael’s father lost a 10+ year battle with metastatic melanoma in 2013.
-Through this experience, Michael has become dedicated to the prevention of melanoma as well as early diagnosis and appropriate treatment.
+He is currently a practicing dermatologist.
+His late father, also a dermatologist, succumbed to a 10+ year battle with metastatic melanoma in 2013.
+Michael honors his father’s legacy daily; he is dedicated to the prevention of melanoma as well as early diagnosis and appropriate treatment.

 Rachel Evers-Meltzer MD